WELCOME TO DELTA GAMMA!

 MEET OUR PRESIDENT!

-As members of Delta Gamma, our purpose is to foster high ideals of friendship, promote educational and cultural interests, to create a true sense of social responsibility, and to develop the best qualities of character in each of our members.
+As members of Delta Gamma, our purpose is to foster high ideals of friendship, promote educational and cultural interests, create a true sense of social responsibility, and develop the best qualities of character in each of our members.
 We pride ourselves on encompassing these resolutions throughout our membership in Delta Gamma and continuing them as alumnae.

 Our letters, DG, stand for our motto, "Do Good."
 This holds true, not only in Delta Gamma’s philanthropic efforts, but also in everyday life.
 Being a member of DG pushes you to help those around you with whatever they may need!
 We were established in the ideals of sisterhood and character development which are critical attributes for growth during your college years.
 We believe in loyalty, not only to the Fraternity, but to each other.
 I believe that everyone brings their own uniqueness and individuality to the table, but when we come together as one common group, we can “Do Good” for each other and the Auburn community.